-7.2 Study plan
+7.2 Study plan - Computer Graphics and Multimedia in English

 Each year, there is a group of compulsory courses, all of which you need to complete.
 After that, it is entirely up to you, which courses you enrol in.
 In this section, I will try my best to explain the study plans and courses for each year.